Independent Consultant to Funders and Nonprofits

 Experience

-I am immensely fortunate to have had a two-and-a-half decade career engaged in meaningful social change work that has been wide-ranging across programmatic concerns and functional roles.
-My academic training was in journalism (undergrad) and social program evaluation (grad school), and I have carried those skills across the years in my leadership roles in grantmaking, communications and public policy.
-With experience working on issues as diverse as public education reform, health policy, gender equity, justice reform, federal budget issues, behavioral economics, LGBTQIA, and fair labor practices, I am a committed generalist.
+I am immensely fortunate to have had long career engaged in gratifying social change work.
+It has been wide-ranging across many programmatic issues and spanning functional roles such as fundraising, grant making, public policy, communications and nonprofit management.
+My academic training was in journalism (undergrad) and social program evaluation (grad school), and I have carried those skills across the years in a variety of leadership and consulting roles.
+With experience working on issues as diverse as public education reform, health policy, gender equity, justice reform, federal budget issues, behavioral economics, LGBTQ+, and fair labor practices, I am a generalist, but with a commitment to social justice.
 I love to go deep into new issues and help the people I work with think of new ways to communicate effectively.

-Since June 2020, I have been the Editorial Director for Inside Philanthropy’s State of American Philanthropy project, which is producing in-depth briefs on dozens of subjects, such as “Giving for Workforce Development & Labor Rights,” “Giving for LGBTQ+ Causes,” “Giving for K-12 Education,” and “Tech Industry Giving,” to name just a few.
+From June 2020-May 2023, along with my consulting practice, I was the Editorial Director for Inside Philanthropy’s State of American Philanthropy project, which is producing in-depth briefs on dozens of subjects, such as “Giving for Workforce Development & Labor Rights,” “Giving for LGBTQ+ Causes,” “Giving for K-12 Education,” and “Tech Industry Giving,” to name just a few.
 In addition to leading the State of American Philanthropy initiative, I have also conducted independent research on definitions and measures of social justice and shifting power in philanthropy.
 The first stage of that research was made public in October 2022 with the release of the white paper “Philanthropy, Social Justice and Shifting Power.”
 I am currently leading a second stage of research aimed at testing the frameworks and eventual measurement tools.

 From 2011-2018, I was Senior Vice President for Public Policy & Communications at Philanthropy New York, the regional association of grantmakers.
 My work there spanned the creation of an expansive philanthropy news dissemination service – including the New York PhilanthroPost and PhilTV platforms – to the creation of an entirely new government relations apparatus, advancing policy positions at the federal, state and local levels.
 I also led the creation of a new public policy fellowship program to advance our equity goals and produced countless policy-focused convenings, including seven extraordinarily productive annual meetings with top-flight policy star speakers.